US Orders Nigerian, Other Foreign Students With Cancelled Visas to Leave

 Source: Getty Images

 “Do not attempt to remain in the United States.
-The federal government will find you,”
+The federal government will find you," it read.

-“Not only would they revoke the person’s student visa – even if there was no conviction, if there was just an arrest, and sometimes there wasn’t even an arrest, there was just an encounter and maybe a ticket – they would revoke the student visa,”
+“Not only would they revoke the person’s student visa - even if there was no conviction, if there was just an arrest, and sometimes there wasn’t even an arrest, there was just an encounter and maybe a ticket - they would revoke the student visa."

 The president-elect of the American Immigration Lawyers Association, Jeff Joseph, said:

-“Up until Trump took office, it was really up to the designated school officers to initiate that revocation in SEVIS,”
+“Up until Trump took office, it was really up to the designated school officers to initiate that revocation in SEVIS.
+What we’re seeing now is that ICE is doing it themselves.”

-“We continuously check visa holders… and we will revoke their visas and deport them if they don’t [follow the rules].”
+“We continuously check visa holders… And we will revoke their visas and deport them if they don’t [follow the rules].”

-US announces 4 new requirements for visa interviews
+US announces 4 new visa interview requirements

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!